michelc/blog2/_posts/2005-01-14-wdevs-systemwebmail-smtpgmailcom.md

 ---

-Important update: there is another snippet to [use smtp.gmail.com with System.Net.Mail](http://blog2/pagesd.info/) for .NET 2.
+Important update: there is another snippet to [use smtp.gmail.com with System.Net.Mail]({% post_url 2009-04-21-systemnetmail-smtpgmailcom %}) for .NET 2.

 Since I had difficulties to find examples on Google, I publish my code that uses smtp.gmail.com as smtp server to send emails.